 - If you have a concern about an AEDR counselor, office assistant, aide, coordinator, specialist, or other employee, and do not feel comfortable discussing this directly with the staff member, you may contact the Director of Accessible Ed & Disability Resources at 971-722-4868.
 The Director will attempt to resolve your concerns regarding the staff member.

-- If you have concerns regarding the Director of Accessible Ed & Disability Resources, please contact the Vice President of Student Affairs at 971-722-4008.
+- If you have concerns regarding the Director of Accessible Ed & Disability Resources, please contact the Executive Dean of Teaching and Learning Support at 971-722-6268.

 Resolving other concerns

 - For concerns or complaints about conditions, individuals, policies or procedures of the College please follow the guidance found within the PCC Student Rights and Responsibilities.

 - For concerns related to discrimination or harassment please follow the guidance found within the Nondiscrimination and Non-harassment Policy.